 - It’s versatile: Serve it as a side dish, a vegetarian main, or a grain bowl base.
 Top it with leftover veg, avocado, and nuts for a more substantial meal.
 Or serve it as part of a mezze spread.

 - It’s freezer-friendly: You can freeze leftovers in an airtight container for up to three months.
 Defrost the pilaf, then reheat it in your skillet to warm through.

 And did I mention it’s also nutritious and utterly delicious?

 What is barley pilaf?

-This pearl barley pilaf gets a serious flavour boost with the rose harissa paste.
-And the combination of salty olives, sweet tomatoes, fresh parsley and lemon zest is the perfect friend to the spicy and floral harissa.
-Baby spinach plays a nutritious supporting role as leafy greens often do.
-You can use kale or another green leafy veg.
+- Spinach: The baby spinach plays a nutritious supporting role as leafy greens often do.
+You can use kale, Swiss chard or another green leafy veg.
 Or omit it in favour of a side of roast broccoli.

 Change the flavour of this barley side dish depending on what you have available.